 The inner tube was long considered the best way to keep our tyres up, despite it's failings on reliability it is usually easy to replace and clean.
 Some still swear by them, particularly those on 26" bikes that might have little other choice, or those that love a corner schralp.
 The first signs of tubeless coming into the mainstream market were in the World Cup scene, now it's fair to say most riders both professional and amateur are using tubeless setups, it's benefits on the trail and in time saved are definitely worth the switch.

-Tubeless systems have only gotten better and easier with the development and improvement of new sealants such as Peaty’s Products developed by Tom Makin, an environmental & biological scientist, aswell as the man himself.
+Tubeless systems have only gotten better and easier with the development and improvement of new sealants such as Peaty’s Products developed by the man himself and his team of industry pros and scientists.
 It's a funny subject to bring up with most mechanics and especially racers, they'll all have an opinion on which sealant is best!
 We've been using Peaty's across our hire fleets and personal bikes with zero issues, other than occasionally getting some degradeable glitter in our hair.

 Tyres have also improved with new tubeless specific models being developed to hold air better and create a more secure seal with the rim.
 With ticker sidewalls and armour we are getting close to solving the puncture pandemic.